Australian Bombshell Madi Edwards Shows Off Hourglass Figure In Lacy Black Underwear

-Madi Edwards has been busy this summer with several modeling gigs, but in her down time it appears one thing she has been working on is her tan.
-In her latest Instagram update, the Australian beauty showcased her incredible figure and bronze skin and by posing in black lingerie.
+Madi Edwards has been busy this summer with several modeling gigs, but in her down time, it appears one thing she has been working on is her tan.
+In her latest Instagram update, the Australian beauty showcased her incredible figure and bronze skin by posing in black lingerie.

-The post was a bathroom selfie that captured Madi standing in well-lit white bathroom.
+The post was a bathroom selfie that captured Madi standing in a well-lit white bathroom.
 She wore a black lace bra and pair of black bikini panties.
 The padded bra featured a lace detail that gave the look a feminine vibe, while the plunging neckline accentuated her cleavage.
 The panties rode high on Madi’s hips, calling attention to her hourglass shape.
-Madi struck a pose with one hip to the side, accentuating the curve of her hips, her taut abs and toned thighs.
+Madi struck a pose with one hip to the side, accentuating the curve of her hips, her taut abs, and toned thighs.
 In the white room, her bronze skin glowed in the bright light.

-Madi wore a a face full of makeup that featured dark brows, contoured cheeks and a nude color on her cheeks.
+Madi wore a face full of makeup that featured dark brows, contoured cheeks, and a nude color on her cheeks.
 Her hair was tossed over one shoulder as she gave the camera a serious look.
 The beauty kept accessories to a minimum, wearing a simple bracelet on one arm.

 In the post, Madi plugged Bali Body, a line of natural tanning lotions and creams.
 The product seems to be working for her, as her skin seemed flawless.